Armoy: Events

-In recent years Armoy has played host to what has become one of the stand out events in the Irish Road Racing calendar, The Armoy Road Race, also known as "The Race of Legends".
+In recent years, Armoy has played host to the Armoy Road Race, also known as "The Race of Legends".

 The event was first ran in 2009 and usually takes place at the end of July/start of August every year.
 The track itself is 3 mile long circuit made up of public roads and runs through a part of the village.
 The grid for the races is set up in a grand prix style with up to 27 riders starting each race.
 The start/finish line is located along the A44 Hillside Road just to the north of the village on the main road to Ballycastle.

-Community development
+Armoy Armada

-The commercial and community life of the village has been greatly enhanced by a community regeneration project at the junction of Main Street and Drones Road.
-The Tilley Molloy Project, implemented under the International Fund for Ireland's Community Regeneration and Improvement Special Programme (CRISP), was undertaken by Armoy Community Development Association and completed in 2000.
-This redevelopment of a key derelict site at the entrance to the village provided four shop units, four apartments, community care facilities and public toilets.
-The physical environment of the village has been further enhanced by a new Riverside Park developed by the District Council, and an environmental improvement scheme on Main Street carried out as part of the CRISP project.
+In the late 1970s, a quartet of successful motorcycle racers from Armoy was known as the "Armoy Armada".
+Frank Kennedy, Mervyn Robinson, Joey Dunlop and Jim Dunlop, became household names in Ulster.
+In 2020, the Armoy Armada was commemorated by a mural in the village, painted by West Belfast artist Oliver McParland.

 Geography

-Armoy is situated in the picturesque Glens of Antrim, an area renowned for its valleys shaped by glaciers during the ice age.
+Armoy is situated in the Glens of Antrim, an area known for its valleys shaped by glaciers during the ice age.
 The Armoy Moraine is located on the outskirts of the village in an area known locally as The Lagge, where the Round Tower and St. Patrick's Church now sit.
 Deposited here as a result of the last glacial event in Ulster it deflected the River Bush to west, blocking its previous path northwards to the sea at Ballycastle.
 Today the River Bush now flows west through the village, towards Stranocum and eventually reaches the sea through Bushmills and Portballintrae.

 Transport

 Armoy railway station opened on 18 October 1880 and was shut on 3 July 1950.
-It was on the Ballycastle Railway, a narrow gauge railway which ran for 17 miles linking Ballycastle to Ballymoney, on the Belfast and Northern Counties Railway (BNCR), later Northern Counties Committee (NCC), main line to Londonderry.
+It was on the Ballycastle Railway, a narrow gauge railway which ran for 17 miles linking Ballycastle to Ballymoney, on the Belfast and Northern Counties Railway (BNCR), later Northern Counties Committee (NCC), main line to Derry~Londonderry.